Yandex Cloud

 • Add the admin_password parameter to the config section.

-• If the maintenance_window section has type = "ANYTIME", delete the hour parameter.
+• If you have type = "ANYTIME" in the maintenance_window section, delete the hour parameter.

 12. Get the authentication credentials in the imported-cluster directory.

-14. Move the configuration file to the imported-cluster directory and edit it to include your required values.
-If you have not added your authentication credentials to the environment variables, specify them in the configuration file.
+14. Place the configuration file in the imported-cluster directory and specify the parameter values.
+If you did not add the authentication credentials to environment variables, specify them in the configuration file.

 terraform validate